acsone/click-odoo-contrib/README.rst

                        exists.
 If force and destination database exists, it will be dropped before restore.  [default: False]

+    --neutralize       Neutralize the database after restore.
+This will disable scheduled actions, outgoing emails, and sets other external providers in test mode.
+This works only in odoo 16.0 and above.

     --jobs INTEGER     Uses this many parallel jobs to restore.
 Only used to restore folder format backup.